 Want Some Recommendations?

 Although which chamois cream you use and love is a very personal thing, it never hurts to have a few recommendations to start with.
+I’ve asked around to find out what everyone thinks is the best chamois cream for women out there.
 Here are a mix of products, some specifically made as chamois creams, some not… all whilst covering a variety of price points:

 - ASSOS women’s chamois cream

 - Sudocrem antiseptic healing cream (also comes in this handy size)

 - Udderly Smooth Chamois Cream*

 - HOOHA Ride Glide